 This is time for children to play with toys, be outside, or playing with friends and siblings.
 These unstructured activities allow children to learn critical skills they’ll use in their adult lives, such as problem solving and creative thinking.

 As mentioned, the study found that too many kid activities lead to a major strain on family time.
 Other studies have shown the importance of family bonds to a child’s development and well-being.
 While you may initially feel hesitant in taking your child out of some of their activities, just remember the benefits of spending more time as a family.

-Remember, family time is not everyone under the same roof.
-This means playing a game, cooking dinner together, eating dinner together and doing activities as a family unit.
-This quality time allows children to feel valued, but also allows them to be confident teens and adults.
+Remember, family time is not just everyone under the same roof.
+Quality family time means playing a game, cooking dinner together, eating dinner together and doing activities as a family unit.
+This allows children to feel valued, but also allows them to be confident teens and adults.